Lordosis — overview and treatment options

 Causes of lordosis

-There are a number of conditions that can contribute to the development of lordosis.
-These often include:
+There are several spine conditions that can contribute to the development of lordosis.
+The most common causes of lordosis include:

-- Obesity – Patients struggling with obesity may find that their posture places an increased amount of pressure on this area of the spine.
-This can lead to the spine naturally beginning to curve.
+- Obesity — Patients struggling with obesity may find that their posture places an increased amount of pressure on the lower area of the spine.
+This can lead to the spine naturally beginning to curve inward more than normal.

 - Discitis — Most common in children, an intervertebral disc infection can cause swelling that can manipulate the form of the lower spine.